go101/immutable-value-proposal/README.md

 Abouve has mentions:
 * a named constant must be bound to a value in its declaration.
-  It can be assigned to again later.
+  It can't be assigned to again later.
 * a writer value is assignable to a reader variable, but a reader value is not assignable to a writer variable.
 * a writer value can be converted to a reader value, but not vice versa.